 - Do the Title IX regulations specify a certain structure or format for grievance procedures?

 Title IX regulations do not specify a structure or format for the grievance procedures.
 Instead, each recipient must develop grievance procedures that most effectively provide for prompt and equitable resolution of complaints.
 For those recipients who do not have Title IX grievance procedures or for those recipients who want to refine existing procedures, the Department of Education's guidance document, "Title IX Grievance Procedures: An Introductory Manual," provides some of the basic components of developing effective grievance procedures.

 - Does the existence of Title IX grievance procedures affect the right of an individual or group to file a federal complaint regarding possible Title IX violations?

 No. Individuals or groups may file a federal complaint without using the existing Title IX grievance procedures; alternatively, individuals may simultaneously file an internal grievance and file a federal complaint; or after the unsatisfactory resolution of their grievance through the recipient agency/institution grievance procedure, file a federal claim.

 Points to Consider

 It is important to note that there is no private right of action for damages for a recipient's failure to establish grievance procedures under Title IX.
 However, requirements under Title IX regulations to establish such procedures can be enforced administratively by the federal funding agency.

-* Refer to the Department of Education document: "Title IX Grievance Procedures: An Introductory Manual," available by request through the Department of Education website at http://www.ed.gov/about/pubs/intro/index.html for detailed information on Title IX grievance procedures.
+* Refer to the Department of Education document: "Title IX Grievance Procedures: An Introductory Manual," available from the Department of Education website at http://eric.ed.gov/?id=ED135296 for detailed information on Title IX grievance procedures.